At Contentful, we’re big on building with efficiency in mind — and we’re big on helping others do the same.

 In February, I had the opportunity to interview Matthias Hellmund, head of customer insights with ShareTheMeal, for a segment of Contentful’s 2022 Virtual Company Kickoff.
 I loved catching up with him and hearing how the organization that’s solving world hunger — and that inspired us to launch our pro-bono program in 2015 — won Apple and Google app awards in 2020.
 Even more impressive, its parent non-profit the United Nations World Food Programme won a Nobel Peace Prize that same year.

 ShareTheMeal isn’t the only non-profit experiencing success with Contentful’s pro-bono program.
 Since 2015, we’ve welcomed over 200 non-profit organizations — those with non-religious, non-political humanitarian missions — into the program.
-With access to a free Team plan or higher, these organizations can cut down on technology costs and reallocate those dollars to the overarching, ever-important issues they’re solving.
+With access to a free Basic plan, these organizations can cut down on technology costs and reallocate those dollars to the overarching, ever-important issues they’re solving.

 As I type this post, ShareTheMeal has donated 147,841,763 meals and counting to those in need — a huge feat.
 To help you learn more about this impressive organization, its achievements, and how Contentful plays a supporting role behind the scenes, I’d like to share a bit of my interview with Matthias.